msiemens/tinydb/docs/usage.rst

 .. caution::

-    If multiple elements match the query, probably a random one of them will be returned!
+    If multiple documents match the query, probably a random one of them will be returned!

-Often you don't want to search for elements but only know whether they are stored in the database.
+Often you don't want to search for documents but only know whether they are stored in the database.
 In this case ``db.contains(...)`` is your friend:

 >>> db.contains(User.name == 'John')

-In a similar manner you can look up the number of elements matching a query:
+In a similar manner you can look up the number of documents matching a query:

 >>> db.count(User.name == 'John')
 2